Absence of local conserved charges of the Fredkin spin chain and its truncated versions: Preliminary

 Under the open boundary condition, the summation index $j$ travels from $1$ to $N-2$, where $N$ denotes the size of the model.
 The original Fredkin spin chain includes an open boundary term given by $H_{\partial} = |\downarrow\rangle_1 \langle \downarrow| + |\uparrow\rangle_N \langle \uparrow|$.
 The Fredkin spin chain is frustration-free and possesses a unique ground state, which corresponds to a uniform superposition of Dyck paths.
 The entanglement entropy of the half-chain scales as $\log N$.
 This clear violation of the area law indicates that the model is gapless, a result that has been rigorously proven in \cite{movassagh2016gap}.

 When considering the periodic boundary condition with $H_\partial = 0$ and $N+j = j$, the ground state becomes degenerate.
 The degeneracy is related to the parity of the length $N$ \cite{Pronko2025SymmetriesOT}.
-In addition to the obvious translation symmetry and $U(1)$ symmetry, the Fredkin spin chain possesses an additional nonlocal conserved charge \cite{Pronko2025SymmetriesOT}.
-The exact solvability of the ground state, combined with the emergence of unconventional nonlocal conserved charges, raises the critical question of whether the Fredkin spin chain is integrable.
+In addition to the obvious translation symmetry and $U(1)$ symmetry, the Fredkin spin chain possesses additional nonlocal conserved charges \cite{Pronko2025SymmetriesOT}.
+It relates to the degeneracy of the ground state under the periodic boundary condition.
+The nonlocal conserved charges are linear combinations of the total spin operator $S^\pm$.
+Note that the number of these nonlocal conserved charges is always two, which is independent on the total site number $N$, therefore are irrelevant to the integrability.